 We must work on all three fronts:

-- to change our personal lifestyles to use less energy and finite resources; and
+. change our lifestyles to use less energy and finite resources